Vidit-Kushwaha/react-popupify/docs/docs/popup.md

 ## Overview

-The `Popup` component is a versatile React component designed to display popup windows with customizable options for animations, auto-close behavior, and various close mechanisms.
-It supports nested children and can be controlled programmatically via a ref.
+The ` Popup` component is a higher-order React component designed to manage and display popup windows.
+It extends the `PopupContainer` component functionality by providing a container that handles rendering within a specified DOM element (defaulting to a `div` with the ID `popup-root`).
+This component offers additional customization for backdrops and integrates various popup properties for a seamless user experience.

 ## Props